William Everhart: The Albion

-Everhart sailed back and forth between New York and Liverpool making sure that he had the best goods to sell.
+Everhart sailed back and forth between New York and Liverpool, making sure that he had the best goods to sell.
 On April 1, 1822, he boarded the packet ship The Albion and set sail for Europe.
-On Sunday, April 21 the ship reached Cape Clear but encountered thick fog and strong southward winds.
+On Sunday, April 21, the ship reached Cape Clear but encountered thick fog and strong southward winds.
 Though the crew shortened the sails, a "strong and sudden squall" carried away one of the main sails and tore another.
-As night approached, there was a lull in the wind and the crew set about repairing the damage.
+As night approached, there was a lull in the wind, and the crew set about repairing the damage.
 They were not free of the storm, however, as later that night a large wave struck the ship and destroyed the main mast.

 After hours of battling the rough seas, the remaining crew spotted the "Old Head at Kinsale" lighthouse displaying their proximity to land.
 Washing into the rocky cliffs of Ireland, the ship was damaged even more.
 Climbing from the nearly vertical section of The Albion that was still afloat, Everhart planted himself on the cliffside and waited for rescue.
 After several hours of waiting, local residents located the wreck and pulled Everhart to safety.
 Of the 54 total members on the ship upon departure, only 9 survived–8 crew members and 1 passenger: William Everhart.

 Religion

 The First Presbyterian Church of West Chester was designed by Thomas U. Walter and opened in January 1834.

-Originally an average Christian, after surviving the wreck of The Albion Everhart gained a new appreciation for religion.
+Originally an average Christian, after surviving the wreck of The Albion, Everhart gained a new appreciation for religion.
 Upon attending Presbyterian sermons held by Reverend William A. Stevens outside of the West Chester Courthouse, Everhart became both a convert and a supporter.
 Religious devotion led him towards abolitionism.

 Agreeing with Stevens that their congregation needed a physical foundation to grow around, Everhart offered a lot from his development, directly across the street from his mansion on Minor Street, selling it to the Presbyterians for $420.
 Many of the wealthy members of West Chester chipped in, including members with no relation to Presbyterianism such as David Townsend, Orthodox Quaker Judge Isaac Darlington, and his deistic cousin Dr. William Darlington.
-Thomas Ustick Walter designed the church, and the first corner stone was laid July 3, 1832.
+Thomas Ustick Walter designed the church, and the first cornerstone was laid July 3, 1832.
 The First Presbyterian Church of West Chester was completed in January 1834, providing Everhart and the rest of the local Presbyterian faith a place to grow.